Student Code of Conduct

 Student/Program Communication and Notification

-It is the student’s responsibility to keep a current address, Baylor University email address, and phone number on file with the office of the Garland School of Social Work and through Bear Web.
+The student must keep a current address, Baylor University email address, and phone number on file with the Garland School of Social Work office and through Bear Web.
 The School will record the postal address, phone number, and email address at the time of initial admission.
 Any changes in contact information from that point forward must be initiated by the student.
 All students are required to obtain and monitor a Baylor email account.
 This contact information will be used to inform students of upcoming events and any unforeseen circumstances such as the emergency cancellation of classes.
-Additionally, faculty are managing courses through Canvas or 2BU, Baylor’s learning management systems, which can send notifications to student emails.
+Additionally, faculty manage courses through Canvas or 2BU, Baylor’s learning management systems, which can send notifications to student emails.